Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Real-World Demonstrations in Indoor Cluttered and Outdoor Unstructured Environments

 \subsection{Indoor Cluttered Environment}

-The setup is an indoor $5m \times 5m$ environment with random boxes as obstacles, and the task is to navigate the ClearPath Jackal to a goal location and return to the start position.
-The first aim is to validate the basic obstacle avoidance behavior in a prior unknown environment.
-The second aim is to demonstrate that our system can achieve efficient navigation behavior without a global planner, as well as use only the elevation map representation to construct the MDP and specify only a positive goal reward.
-Traditionally, the obstacle penalty in the reward (or cost) function is a proxy for indirectly expressing the consequence of collisions.
-With the elevation map representation, the transition function can directly approximate how the environment's geometry (in our case, elevation) affects robot's motion, which includes the result of colliding with obstacles.
-This is because we formulate the transition function to penalize the distance traveled on high-slope surfaces as mentioned, and obstacles generally have large slope angles.
+The setup is an indoor $5m^2$ environment with random boxes as obstacles, and the task is to navigate the ClearPath Jackal to a goal location and return to the start position.
+The first aim is to validate the basic obstacle avoidance behavior in a-prior unknown environment.
+The second aim is demonstrating that our system can achieve efficient navigation behavior without a global planner.
+We leverage the elevation representation for the MDP construction.
+Traditionally, the obstacle penalty in the reward (or cost) function is used as an indirect method for expressing the potential consequences of collisions.
+In this experiment, we also demonstrate that we can achieve the same obstacle-avoidance behavior without the obstacle penalty, using only the two statistical moments of the robot's motion based on the elevation map (see Section~\ref{subsec:mdp-construction}).
+This prepares us for navigation on uneven terrains demonstrated in the next section, where obstacle boundaries may be unidentifiable and the traditional use of the cost map may be inadequate.

-Since the planning region in this case is observable and can be pre-specified\footnote{Note that it does not mean that the environment map is provided a-prior.}, i.e., a $5m \times 5m$ square, we can evenly distribute $6$ supporting states in each of the $x,y$ dimensions, so that the distance between two neighboring states is $1m$ in each dimension.
+Since the planning region is pre-specified\footnote{Note that it does not mean that the environment map needs to be provided a-prior.}, we evenly distribute $6$ supporting states in each of the $x,y$ dimensions, so that the distance between two neighboring states is $1m$ in each dimension.
 However, because it is difficult to predict what heading angles the robot may take during the task execution, we need supporting states to cover one full rotation of the heading angle, i.e.,$[-\pi, \pi)$.
-Specifically, we place $10$ equidistant states in the $\theta$ dimension, so that the distance between two neighboring states along the $\theta$ dimension is $\frac{\pi}{5}$.
+Specifically, we place $10$ equidistant states in the $\theta$ dimension so that the distance between two neighboring states along the $\theta$ dimension is $\frac{\pi}{5}$.
 The total number of states is $360$.